Braves vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman enters this game looking to extend his two-game hit streak.
-In his last five games he is hitting .333 with three doubles, two home runs, two walks and three RBI.
+- Freeman has picked up at least one hit in three straight games.
+During his last five outings he is batting .263 with a double, two home runs, two walks and three RBI.

 Freeman Recent Games